 Did you know that sixty percent of Americans do not have $1,000 saved up at this moment if they had an emergency such as an unexpected medical expense?
 The majority of us would have to put it on a credit card with a high interest rate just to get by.

-Speaking of credit cards, the total credit card debt in the U.S. has reached an all-time high at the average credit card debt, the average household has two credit cards and carry a combined balance of about $5,331.
+Speaking of credit cards, the total credit card debt in the U.S. has reached an all-time high, The average household has two credit cards and carry a combined balance of about $5,331.
 That may not sound like a lot, but we have to remember that many people do not carry ANY credit card debt.
 To be precise, 43.9% of all Americans carry this debt.
 What this means it, the real credit card debt carried by individuals month to month is closer to $10,000.
 There is a strong likelihood that the Joneses fall in the above categories: cash poor and revolving credit lines with interest rates averaging 16% or so.

 The truly wealthy are not flaunting it.
 Billionaires like Warren Buffet and Richard Branson live surprisingly frugal lives.
 Frugality is one of the key characteristics of wealth according to a study of more than 600 millionaires.